neurogenetics/LRRK2_conditional_v3/README.md

 ### [6.
 Check LD co-inheritance of LRRK2 coding variants](#6-Check-LD-co-inheritance-of-LRRK2-coding-variants)
 This section goes through:
-- Checking if LRRK2 variants are typically co-inherited or not?
-- Assessing frequency of these variants in full data-set
+- Making frequency files ofr IPDGC and UKB data
-- LRRK2 G2019S with all other coding variants
+- Checking co-inheritance of G2019S, rs76904798 and N2081D with all other coding variants
-- LRRK2 rs76904798 with all other coding variants
+- Determining a frequency cutoff for LRRK2 coding variants
-- Preparing files for Tables for manuscript
+- Preparing tables for manuscript

 ---
 ## 1. Understanding the underlying data and creating an overview of the data